rbmanez/TTA-C-Sharp-Projects/README.md

 - [C# Exercises](#c-exercises)

 ## Contoso University
-This project was created following Microsoft's tutorial to gain more experience using Entity Framwork 6 Code-First, MVC, and implementing CRUD (create, read, update, delete) funcionalities for Student objects and sorting, filtering, and paging functionalities for a Student table.
+Implemented CRUD (create, read, update, delete) funcionalities for Student objects and sorting, filtering, and paging functionalities for a Student table for a mock school.
+Based on a Microsoft tutorial.
+(HTML, CSS/Bootstrap, C#/ASP.NET MVC, SQL Server)

 [Click here to see the code.](https://github.com/rbmanez/TTA-C-Sharp-Projects/tree/master/ContosoUniversity/ContosoUniversity)